MichiganCOG/M-PACT/RAINPROJECT.md

 * V30:
     * Idea: (Define phi on top, then alpha on bottom) Initialize phi at the beginning of the model and offset the input video, then pass this through the network until the end where alpha gets initialized and samples the video to L frames.
     * Variables learned directly

+* V31:
+    * Idea: (Phi only, extract next 50 frames) Initialize phi at the beginning of the model and then extract the next L (50) frames starting at phi.
+Phi is a variable with a negative exponential activation function.
+    * Variables learned directly

+* V32:
+    * Idea: (FM at the bottom) The idea is to use frequency modulation exactly like v6 except that it will be applied to the features at the bottom of the model.
+    * Variables learned directly

 * Alternate: